CaptainCrouton89/sr-quick/README.md

 To locally install this package in a project:

-1. open the npm project
+1. open the npm project you want to install this in
 2. `npm link sr-quick`
 3. done.